Book: A Promise Is A Promise

 How can anyone on this earth, not moved by this inspiring story?.

 I thank Dr. Wayne Dyer for bringing this inspiring story to the rest of the world.
 I really appreciate his thought to keep the book short and crisp.
-However, there are couple of things that could have been avoided in this book.
-Later part of the book is filled with miracles, christian concepts, virgin Mary, blessed mother talking to Kaye etc., which I could not relate to myself.
+However, there are a couple of things that could have been avoided in this book.
+Later part of the book is filled with miracles, Christian concepts, Virgin Mary, the blessed mother talking to Kaye etc., which I could not relate to myself.
 Marcelene Dyer’s article about the same story was repetitive and did not add any value to the book, other than being an emotional outburst of a mother.

 To be brave is to love someone unconditionally, without expecting anything in return - Madonna